-The call for papers is open April 6 - June 3, 2016.
+The call for papers is closed.
 The SNUG team and Synopsys experts will review the submitted proposals and notify authors about preliminary program acceptance by June 6, 2016.

 We have a preliminary list of topics to get you started.
 But, don't let that limit your ideas or innovation in your submission.

 - Advanced Application Methodologies s (CPU’s [ARM, MIPS, ARC], Graphics/GPUs, Other Processors)

 - Advanced Design Methodologies (High Performance, Low Power, Area Optimization, Time to Market)